Microsoft/azure-docs.cs-cz/articles/cognitive-services/Bing-Video-Search/quickstarts/python.md

     search_results = response.json()
     ```

-3. Chcete-li zobrazit jedno ze vrácených videí, Získejte výsledek hledání z `search_results` objektu.
-Vložte `embedHtml` vlastnost výsledek do objektu `IFrame`.
+3. To view one of the returned videos, get a search result from the `search_results` object.
+Insert the result's `embedHtml` property into an `IFrame`.

     ```python
     HTML(search_results["value"][0]["embedHtml"].replace("autoplay=1","autoplay=0"))